The Impact of Strength Training On Hamstring Health

 Although the kettlebell will rise up toward the shoulders, the shoulders should not engage or drive the kettlebell up to the end position.
 Instead, they should stay relaxed as it is the power from the hips that will drive the kettlebell – not the shoulders.
 Secondly, it is important to remember that the swing is not a squat and therefore we should not be dropping the hips back and down or excessively bend the knees.
 Instead, the focus must be on maintaining high hips throughout and continuously pushing the hips back in order to swing the kettlebell forward.

 With all exercises that involve the hip hinging movement, it is important to maintain tightness in the core.
 Think about squeezing all your muscles in the trunk to retain a neutral spine alignment through the duration of the exercise.
 Additionally, at the top of each swing, concentrate on squeezing the glutes together to ensure you have driven the hips through to full extension.
+The right kettlebell could be your solution to daily strength.

 Seen as a staple bodybuilding exercise, the hamstring curl is a powerful isolation exercise.
 An isolation is simply an exercise which requires effort from a single muscle group across a single joint.
 In the case of the hamstring curl, the knee joint aligns with the pivot point of the machine and in order to drive the pad to the glutes, the hamstrings must maximally contract (7).